sharikalog7/linkedin-post-formatter/README.md

 ## Removing Secrets from Git History
 If you accidentally committed secrets, use the following steps to completely remove them:

-bash
-Copy
-Edit
    pip install git-filter-repo

-git filter-repo --path .streamlit/secrets.toml --invert-paths

-git push origin main --force
+   git filter-repo --path .streamlit/secrets.toml --invert-paths git push origin main --force

-Then revoke your exposed keys immediately.
+## Then revoke your exposed keys immediately.

 Contributing
 Feel free to submit issues or pull requests to improve the tool!